Thailand Food Guide – How to Eat and Order Like a Local Thai

 Guay jub took some time to grow on me…

-WHERE TO FIND IT: I don’t have a favorite place.
-Wherever you’re stay in Thailand ask the hotel staff if they can recommend a place if you truly want to seek it out.
+Where to Eat it: I don’t have a favorite place.
+Wherever you stay in Thailand ask the hotel staff if they can recommend a place if you truly want to seek it out.

-I like guay jub.
+I can eat guay jub.
 I’m not head over heels in love with it.
-I can eat this when the mood hits my wife or we don’t know what else to eat.
+I can eat it when the mood hits my wife or we don’t know what else to eat.

 It’s definitely due to the fact that pork innards are thrown in which I’m not a fan of but can tolerate.
 There are pig intestines, liver, and more pig intestines.
 I’m talking about the pork poop chute here.

-There’s also moo grawk, roast pork with crispy skin which I can of course deal with and happily munch on all day.
+There’s also moo grawk, roast pork with crispy skin.
+I can of course deal with and happily munch on all day.

 I’m also not a fan of the curled-up flat rice noodles that are quickly blanched and dropped into a bowl before getting doused with porky bits.
 Because it has a slightly harder texture.

-Other than that, I don’t know what else to tell you folks.
+Other than that, I don’t know what else to say.

 13. KHAO MOK GAI (ข้าวหมกไก่) – THAI STYLE CHICKEN BIRYANI